Voting in provincial elections

 Visit our accessibility page to find tools and services.

-You can vote in person at your returning office from the day after an election in your electoral district has been called until 6 PM the day before election day.
+You can vote in person at your local election office from the day after an election in your electoral district has been called until 6 PM the day before election day.

-- When you arrive at the returning office, an election official will ask you to show your ID and complete an application form to vote by special ballot by signing a declaration.
+- When you arrive at the local election office, an election official will ask you to show your ID and complete an application form to vote by special ballot by signing a declaration.

 - The election official will then issue you a ballot.